 Currently, we believe there are over 18,000 entities that employ more than 1,000 individuals.
 A significant and growing portion of employers' costs is non-salary benefits, such as the health insurance, that they provide to their employees.
 With healthcare and other premiums increasing, senior executives are prioritizing benefits administration in their organizations and searching for ways to contain costs without sacrificing benefits.
 In addition, the expense burden continues to shift to employees.
-Employees contributions to premiums for health insurance have grown from approximately \$318 per employee in 1999 to approximately \$1,129 per employee in 2016.
-Employers recognize the importance of offering a greater variety of core and voluntary benefits as means to attract, motivate, and retain employees.
+Employees' contributions to premiums for health insurance have grown from approximately \$318 per employee in 1999 to approximately \$1,129 per employee in 2016.
+Employers recognize the importance of offering a greater variety of core and voluntary benefits as a means to attract, motivate, and retain employees.
 They must maintain relationships with multiple insurance carriers and many other benefits providers, placing a substantial administrative burden on their organizations.

-Employers' distribution, management, and administration of employee benefits has historically consisted of error-prone, paper-based processes, and a patchwork of customized software tools, which are costly to maintain, often lack necessary functionality, and fail to address the increasing complexity of the benefits marketplace.
+Employers' distribution, management, and administration of employee benefits has historically consisted of errorprone, paper-based processes, and a patchwork of customized software tools, which are costly to maintain, often lack necessary functionality, and fail to address the increasing complexity of the benefits marketplace.
 As benefits offerings become more complex and employees bear more of the cost of those benefits, HR software solutions that streamline information, simplify choices, and engage employees are increasingly in demand.
 Employees desire tailored, dynamic, and interactive communication of critical benefits information as they become accustomed to receiving personalized content through various consumer applications on a range of devices.

-Gartner, Forecast: Enterprise IT Spending by Vertical Industry Market, Worldwide, 2014-2020 4Q16 Update, United States Insurance Market Spending on Software, IT Services, and Internal Services.
+1 Gartner, Forecast: Enterprise IT Spending by Vertical Industry Market, Worldwide, 2014-2020 4Q16 Update, United States Insurance Market Spending on Software, IT Services, and Internal Services.

 The Gartner Report described herein, (the "Gartner Report") represents research opinion or viewpoints published, as part of a syndicated subscription service, by Gartner, Inc. ("Gartner"), and are not representations of fact.
-Each Ga
+Each Gartner Report speaks as of its original publication date (and not as of the date of this Annual Report) and the opinions expressed in the Gartner Report are subject to change without notice.